MC Hammer: Please Hammer Don't Hurt 'Em (1990)

 Hammer's third album (and second major-label release), Please Hammer Don't Hurt 'Em, was released on February 12, 1990 (with an original release date of January 1, 1990).
 It included the successful single "U Can't Touch This" (which sampled Rick James' "Super Freak").
-It was produced, recorded, and mixed by Felton Pilate and James Earley on a modified tour bus while on tour in 1989.
+The album was produced, recorded, and mixed by Felton Pilate and James Earley on a modified tour bus while on tour in 1989.
 Despite heavy airplay and a No. 27 chart debut, "U Can't Touch This" stopped at No. 8 on the Billboard Hot 100 chart.
 However, the album was a No. 1 success for 21 weeks primarily due to this single, the first time ever for a recording on the pop charts.
 "U Can't Touch This" has been and continues to be used in many films and television shows and also appears on soundtrack and compilation albums (such as Man of the House and Back 2 Back Hits).

-Follow-up successes included a cover of the Chi-Lites' "Have You Seen Her" and "Pray" (a beat sampled from Prince's "When Doves Cry" and Faith No More's "We Care a Lot"), which was his biggest hit in the US, peaking at No. 2.
+Follow-up successes included a cover of the Chi-Lites' "Have You Seen Her" and "Pray" (a beat sampled from Prince's "When Doves Cry" and Faith No More's "We Care a Lot"), which was his biggest hit in the United States, peaking at No. 2.
 "Pray" was also a major UK success, peaking at No. 8.
 The album went on to become the first hip-hop album to earn diamond status, selling more than 18 million units to date.
 During 1990, Hammer toured extensively in Europe which included a sold-out concert at the National Exhibition Centre in Birmingham.
 With the sponsorship of PepsiCo International, Pepsi CEO Christopher A. Sinclair went on tour with him during 1991.